Paekchŏng: Late Joseon Dynasty

-However, while improvements to the social status of the baekjeong came slowly, it was different for the commoners (the lower of the yangmin), who had economically been little different from slaves.
+However, while improvements to the social status of the paekchŏng came slowly, it was different for the commoners (the lower of the yangmin), who had economically been little different from slaves.
 Respect for government officials plunged in the 17th century as they fled from the invading Japanese and Manchurians, leaving the civilians at their mercy.
 The government also awarded many militiamen yangban class status in exchange for their voluntary militia activities against these invaders.
 In time, with the rise of commerce, merchants bought forged family histories and official status documents as well.
 Eventually, around three fourths of the population were yangban in name.